vengeance1464/sample-tdd-incubyte/README.md

 5. CustomError.ts-Error file for exception handling

 # Steps To Run
+1. Clone the Repo.Checkout main branch

-1. Install dependencies using npm install or npm i
+2. Install dependencies using npm install or npm i
-2. Run tests using npm run test
+3. Run tests using npm run test